brainglobe/slicereg/src/repositiories/README.md

 Each repo can store its data in whatever format it wants internally but must give domain objects (found in `domain` directory) back to the use cases.
 This is great for performance/space optimization and supporting straightforward reimplementation of data handling.

+ ### Guidelines

+   - Repos currently are in a priviliged position to access the domain entities.
+As such, they should call any of their methods or access their calculated properties, just contructing them and accessing their attributes.